 B. Definitions and Concepts.
-The definitions and concepts contained in this section include terms that are important for all applicants to understand to complete all parts of the FY 2021 CoC Consolidated Application in e-snaps on behalf of the CoC.
+The definitions and concepts contained in this section include terms that are important for all applicants to understand to complete all parts of the FY 2022 CoC Consolidated Application in e-snaps on behalf of the CoC.

-- 1. Definitions from 24 CFR 578.3.
+1. Definitions from 24 CFR 578.3.
 The following terms are defined in 24 CFR 578.3.
 Applicants must refer to the Rule for the definitions contained in this section.

 - a.
 Annual Renewal Amount (ARA)

 - b.
 Applicant

 - c.
 Centralized or Coordinated Assessment System

 - d.
 Chronically Homeless

 - e.
 Collaborative Applicant

 - f.
 Continuum of Care

 - g.
 Consolidated Plan

 - h.
 High Performing Community (HPC)

 - i.
-Homeless Management Information System (HMIS)
+Homeless Management Information System

 - j.
-Homeless Management Information Lead (HMIS Lead)
+Homeless Management Information Lead

-- k.
-Homeless
+k.
+Homeless.
+Although not reflected in the regulation, section 605 of Violence Against Women Act Reauthorization Act of 2022 amended Section 103(b) of the Act and requires HUD to consider certain individuals and families as homeless.
+This amendment takes effect on October 1, 2022.
+Notwithstanding anything to the contrary contained elsewhere in this NOFO, where 578.3 paragraph (4) is referenced, applicants may apply to serve the population as defined in Section 103(b) of the Act.

-- l.
+l.
 Permanent Housing

 - m.
 Permanent Supportive Housing

 - n.
 Private Nonprofit Organization

 - o.
 Program Participant

 - p.
 Project

 - q.
 Recipient

 - r.
 Subrecipient

-- s.
-Transitional Housing

-- t.
-Unified Funding Agency
+s.
+Transitional Housing t.
+Unified Funding Agency u.
+Victim Service Provider a.

-- 2. CoC Program NOFO Concepts.
-The following terms are not found in 24 CFR 578.3 but may be found in other areas of the Rule or are used in this NOFO to define concepts that pertain specifically to the FY 2021 CoC Consolidated Application.

-- a.
 Annual Renewal Demand (ARD) (24 CFR 578.17(b)(2)).
-The total amount of all the CoC's projects that will be eligible for renewal in the FY 2021 CoC Program Competition, before any required adjustments to funding for leasing, rental assistance, and operating Budget Line Items (BLIs) based on FMR changes.
+The total amount of all the CoC's projects that will be eligible for renewal in the FY 2022 CoC Program Competition, before any required adjustments to funding for leasing, rental assistance, and operating Budget Line Items (BLIs) based on FMR changes.
 The ARD will be calculated by combining the total amount of funds requested by eligible renewal projects from eligible:

+2. CoC Program NOFO Concepts.
+The following terms are not found in 24 CFR 578.3 but may be found in other areas of the Rule or are used in this NOFO to define concepts that pertain specifically to the FY 2022 CoC Consolidated Application.

-- (1) renewal projects approved and ranked on the Renewal Project Listing;
+(1) renewal projects approved and ranked on the Renewal Project Listing;

-- (2) renewal project amount(s) that were reallocated as recorded on the reduced or eliminated reallocation forms of the CoC Priority Listing;
+(2) renewal project amount(s) that were reallocated as recorded on the reduced or eliminated reallocation forms of the CoC Priority Listing;

-- (3) renewal YHDP projects on the YHDP Renewal Project Listing; and
+(3) renewal YHDP projects on the YHDP Renewal Project Listing; and b.

-- (4) replacement YHDP projects on the YHDP Replacement Project Listing as these projects are eligible for funding as renewal YHDP projects but have chosen to submit the application as a YHDP replacement project with the amount of funding that is eligible for renewal.

-- b.
 Beds Dedicated to Chronically Homeless Individuals and Families.
-A permanent supportive housing bed that is dedicated specifically for use by chronically homeless

-individuals and families within a CoC's geographic area, as reported in the CoC's HIC and the FY 2021 permanent housing project applications.
+A permanent supportive housing bed that is dedicated specifically for use by chronically homeless individuals and families within a CoC's geographic area, as reported in the CoC's HIC and the FY 2022 PH project applications.
 When a program participant exits the project, the bed must be filled by another chronically homeless participant unless there are no chronically homeless persons located within the CoC's geographic area.
 This concept only applies to permanent supportive housing projects.